microsoftgraph/microsoft-graph-docs/content/overview/query_parameters.md

 GET https://graph.microsoft.com/v1.0/me/messages?filter=from/emailAddress/address eq 'jon@contoso.com'
 ```
 - In general, when specifying query parameters _in your app_, make sure you appropriately encode characters that are [reserved for special meanings in an URI](https://tools.ietf.org/html/rfc3986#section-2.2).
-For example, encode the space and quote characters in the last example, as shown below:
+For example, encode the space and quote characters in the last example, as shown:
 ```http
 GET https://graph.microsoft.com/v1.0/me/messages?filter=from/emailAddress/address%20eq%20%27jon@contoso.com%27
 ```

 ### select
 To specify a different set of properties to return than the default set provided by the Graph, use the **select** query option.
-**select** allows for choosing a subset or superset of the default set returned.
+The **select** option allows for choosing a subset or superset of the default set returned.
 For example, when retrieving your messages, you might want to select that only the **from** and **subject** properties of messages are returned.

 ```http